 There is a direct train to and from Paris.

-Where to Stay in Pau
+Where to Stay

-The Bristol, converted from a 19th century villa, is a comfortable and central 3-star hotel with a terrace.
+The Bristol converted from a 19th-century villa, is a comfortable and central 3-star hotel with a terrace.

 The Hotel Roncevaux is a former monastery converted into a comfortable hotel.